stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 in Pytorch (and, for the GPT-2-based models, Tensorflow, and JAX).
 We have more in development and will release them as they become available.

-- We are release a suite of music models trained on the [Lakh MIDI](https://colinraffel.com/projects/lmd/) corpus.
-The largest, 750M parameter one is available [here](https://huggingface.co/stanford-crfm/music-large-100k).
+- We are release a suite of music models using the [Anticipatory Music Transformer](https://johnthickstun.com/assets/pdf/anticipatory-music-transformer.pdf), a new architecture for controllable music synthesis, trained on the [Lakh MIDI](https://colinraffel.com/projects/lmd/) corpus.
+The largest, 750M parameter, one is available [here](https://huggingface.co/stanford-crfm/music-large-100k).
- Please see [John Thickstun](https://johnthickstun.com/)'s [blogpost](XXX) for more, and a cool demo page!
+ Please see [John Thickstun](https://johnthickstun.com/)'s [blogpost](https://crfm.stanford.edu/2023/06/16/anticipatory-music-transformer.html) for more, and [a cool demo page](https://colab.research.google.com/drive/1HCQDtGFwROpHRqcmZbV0byqbxDb74YGu?usp=sharing)!
 - We also have a new 1.4B parameter checkpoint of the [Backpack Model](http://backpackmodels.science/) architecture developed by [John Hewitt](https://nlp.stanford.edu/~johnhew/) and coauthors.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-backpack-1b).
 - [Levanter GPT](https://huggingface.co/stanford-crfm/levanter-gpt) is a 1.5B parameter GPT-2 model trained on the
   [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.
 - We have a 1.4B GPT-2 model trained on [The Pile](https://pile.eleuther.ai/) corpus.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-gpt-pile).
-This model can serve as a common baseline for future experiments.
+This model will serve as a common baseline for future experiments.

 # Future and Conclusion